TemirlanZhumagulov/spring_news_app/README.md

     }
     ```
 4. Enter GET request to http://localhost:8080/api/v1/news , and go to Authroization, select the **Bearer token** and paste your token.

-   Now you can try to send it again and you will see 2 different news.
-Congratulations, you did everything right!
+   Now you can try to send it again and if you will see 2 different news, congratulations, you did everything right!

 ## 4. Test other functions:
 GET, POST, PUT, DELETE methods for news sources; http://localhost:8080/api/v1/news/sources/{id}